 How do I make a claim?

-IBB Solicitors are one of the UK’s most experienced and well-respected law firms and our personal injury solicitors are experts in the field of clinical and medical negligence.
+IBB Law are one of the UK’s most experienced and well-respected law firms and our Erb’s palsy solicitors are experts in the field of clinical and medical negligence.

 By contacting us, you will have taken a positive step towards seeking justice and the compensation deserved for your child’s suffering.
 We deal with every situation in an empathetic, professional manner and will make a thorough assessment of your case.